rchapin/hash-generator/README.md

 # mvn clean package
 ```

 This will build the project and create the jar in the target/ directory as expected.
-There is a profile, build-release-artifacts, which is activeByDefault and which will build javadoc and source jars.
+There is a profile, ```release```, which is activeByDefault and which will build javadoc and source jars.
 To disable, and speed up builds during development build as follows:

 ```
-# mvn -P\!build-release-artifacts clean package
+# mvn -P\!release clean package
 ```

 ### Failures running test ```shouldCorrectlyHashScalarStaticMultiThreaded```